ropensci/roweb3/content/blog/2023-08-04-champions-program-training/index.md

 ## Training for non-selected applicants

 We also conducted a workshop for those not selected to be Champions.
-The aim of this workshop was to provide an opportunity for all applicants to develop skills in open-source software development to support their their professional advancement, which may include future applications to this or other similar programs.
+The aim of this workshop was to provide an opportunity for all applicants to develop skills in open-source software development to support their professional advancement, which may include future applications to this or other similar programs.

 ### [Developing Software Together](https://paocorrales.github.io/git-developing-software-together/)